 }

-from the labels.
+To run the tasks for package creation, use (CTRL + Shift + P), select Tasks: Run Task and then select the task from the labels.
 This will create a new package inside your src folder and then build and source the workspace.

 One of the major shortcomings of the VS Code extension for ROS is that it does not provide any interface for rosbag.
 A seasoned ROS developer knows how often they need to play rosbag to tune their algorithms.